-Today’s recipe for gluten-free chocolate olive oil cake is one that I made in partnership with Monini, using their Classico Extra Virgin Olive Oil.
-By using cocoa and 70% dark chocolate, we achieve an intense chocolate flavoured cake that is both fudgy yet light.
+Today’s recipe for gluten-free chocolate olive oil cake is one that I made by using cocoa and 70% dark chocolate.
+It is an intensely chocolate flavoured cake that is both fudgy yet light.
 Olive oil adds an extra layer of flavour, while allowing the chocolate to shine.

 Gluten-free chocolate olive oil cake